 Employer and employee expectations on hybrid working appear to be out of whack, possibly more so in some industries than others.

 Who stands to gain the most from the hybrid working?

 Many ‘field workers’ never had the opportunity to work from home during the pandemic.
 And the debate concerning the concept of hybrid working being only applicable to specific categories of workers- remains a pertinent question?

-According to the latest Labour Force Survey and Business Insights Survey, the highest paid, better qualified, higher-skilled, and those located in bigger cities and the metros had the most opportunities to work from home.
+According to the latest Labour Force Survey and Business Insights Survey, those who had the most opportunities to engage in hybrid working from home were the highest paid, better qualified, higher-skilled, and those located in bigger cities and the metros.
 Hybrid working can be viewed as a wealthy person’s problem, and the ability to do so further highlights labor market inequities.

 What Kind Of Flexible Working Arrangement Should You Use?